Research Foci

 PUBLICATIONS

-1. Reproduction and the Maternal Body in Literature and Culture: Bodies of Knowledge in the Long Eighteenth Century, 1726-1818.
-Routledge Advances in the Medical Humanities.
-London/New York: Routledge. (peer-reviewed, accepted, forthcoming 2024)
+24. Reproduction and the Maternal Body in Literature and Culture: Bodies of Knowledge in the Long Eighteenth Century, 1726-

 Anthologies

-3. Psychopharmacology in British Literature and Culture, 1780-1900.
+22. Psychopharmacology in British Literature and Culture, 1780-1900.
 Eds.
 Natalie Roxburgh and Jennifer S. Henke.
 Palgrave Studies in Literature, Science and Medicine.
 Eds.
 Sharon Ruston, Alice Jenkins and Catherine Belling.
-Basingstoke: Palgrave Macmillan, 2020.
+Basingstoke: Palgrave Macmillan, 2020. (peer-reviewed)

 National